bluephosphor/NikoEngine/README.md

   ### "Love3D???"

   - It turned out to be not that difficult to leverage the power of vertex shaders to make a 3D game with Love.
-Ove of my favorite things about working with such a minimalist framework is that there is a lot of freedom to expand in ways you may not have initially expected.
+One of my favorite things about working with such a minimalist framework is that there is a lot of freedom to expand in ways you may not have initially expected.

   ![Example GIF](asset/misc/example10.gif)